-Blair House is of local historical and aesthetic significance to the City of Stonnington, and is associated with the reputed Australian architectural firm, Hughes and Ormes.
+Blair House is of local historical and aesthetic significance to the City of Stonnington.

 Why is it significant?

 Mature trees at Blair House, including a red cedar (Toona australis), zean oak (Quercus caneriensis), Ormeau bottle tree (Brachychiton sp) and Norfolk Island pine (Araucaria hetrophylla), have historical significance as remnant plantings from the former Toorak Estate.
 (Criterion A)